san-sei/documents/content/en/docs/pairingtool/ourparigintool.md

 toc: true
 ---

-IDmelon Pairing Tool is a completely hardware-less authentication method that adds to ensure  that you, and only you, are the person who can have authorized access through your smartphone.
+{{< params "IDmelon" >}} Pairing Tool is a completely hardware-less authentication method that adds to ensure  that you, and only you, are the person who can have authorized access through your smartphone.

 You will need to downlad and install: